littl3field/DodgyDomainsBot/README.md

 ## DodgyDomainsBot
 Repo for my DodgyDomainsBot output.
 Please contact me if you want contents removed.

-The bot pulls data from various sources and dumps it here.
+- The bot pulls data from various sources and dumps it here.

-It will auto UPDATE every 10 MINUTES
+- It will auto UPDATE every 10 MINUTES (depending if server is up)

 [!]
 IMPORTANT:

-COVID-Dodgy-Domains.txt = UNVETTED DATA
+- COVID-Dodgy-Domains.txt = UNVETTED DATA

-COVID-Confirmed-Dodgy-Domains.txt = VETTED DATA
+- COVID-Confirmed-Dodgy-Domains.txt = VETTED DATA

 # Current project: Suspicious COVID domains